 Tip: The "Troubles" have subsided and Belfast is now a world class and extremely interesting city to visit, full of both modern and ancient sights, plus great nightlife.
 Its smaller size also makes it a breeze to see compared to Dublin.

 St. Andrews, Scotland

 The Home of Golf overflows with charm and quality choices, from two Open Championship stalwarts, the lovable Old Course and the cantankerous Carnoustie, to more affordable options like the Crail Golfing Society's Balcomie and Craighead links.
+David McLay Kidd's Castle course has been softened to make it more enjoyable.
 For modern comforts to go with spectacular seaside scenery, the 36-hole Fairmont St. Andrews sits on the outskirts of town.